Disaster Response series:

 This is not to say that climate-induced wildfires have not been a growing problem in the North American West for decades now, as elsewhere.
 With crowdfunding to support local volunteers and disaster relief at the forefront.

-Please consider a small DONATION to our climate and natural disaster relief global fund.
+Please consider a small DONATION to our disaster relief global fund.
 Every dollar helps!

 At the time of this reporting: